 - After the installation is done, we need to set up the environment variable.

 Go to Control Panel -> System and Security -> System

 Under the Advanced System Setting option click on Environment Variables as shown below:

 - Now, we have to alter the “Path” variable under System variables so that it also contains the path to the Anaconda environment.
 Select the “Path” variable and click on the Edit button as shown below:

 - We will see a list of different paths, click on the New button and then add the path where Anaconda is installed.

 - Click on OK, Save the settings and it is done !!
-Now to check whether the installation is done correctly, open command prompt and type anaconda-navigator.
-It will start the anaconda navigator App, if installed correctly.
+Now to check whether the installation is done correctly, open the command prompt and type anaconda-navigator.
+It will start the anaconda navigator App if installed correctly.